wizardsardine/liana/doc/signing_devices.md

 Support for use in Taproot descriptors is not yet available in the firmware.

-After the setup of the device, the first connection to set the pin will set also the network.
+WARNING: You won't be able to connect your Jade to Liana if you choose "QrCode" mode when setting up your Jade.
+This is because in this mode the Jade refuses to communicate through USB.

-The network cannot be change unless doing a factory reset.
+WARNING: the network cannot be changed after setting up the device without a factory reset.
+The network is set at the same time as the PIN.

-If using "QrCode" mode, the device will refuse other communication channels like USB.

-If using "Temporary Signer", the first connection through USB will setup the network, a new session is required in order to change it.
-If using the Liana gui installer, is is advised to first choose the network before connecting the Jade in "Temporary signer" mode.
+It is sometimes useful to change the network without a factory reset, such as when testing the device and/or Liana.
+In this case the "Temporary signer" mode may be used.
+The network can be reset by simply disconnecting and reconnecting it.
+If using this mode, we advise you to first choose the network in the Liana installer before setting up the network on your Jade.